Meet with us at Nvidia GTC in San Jose, CA (March 17 - 21) Click here to book

 NGC Keys

 When you hit "Generate Personal Key", you'll need to give your key a name and expiration.
-At minimum, you should authorize access to "NGC Catalog".
-You'll also want to save token nvapi-**** somewhere safe, like in a password manager.
+At a minimum, you should authorize access to the "NGC Catalog".

 Denvr VM

-After logging into Denvr's console, navigate to 'Virtual Machines' tab using the left navigation menu and hit "Create Virtual Machine".
+After logging into Denvr's console, navigate to the 'Virtual Machines' tab using the left navigation menu and hit "Create Virtual Machine".

 We'll also specify any NFS shares (personal or shared) to mount in the VM.
 Finally, we'll provide our SSH public key for access to the VM.